MatthewAThomas/Microcoded-CPU-Simulator/README.md

 The size of the "physical" memory is defined by the macro MEM_SIZE in mem.c.
 It is assumed that programs will be running bare-metal, so the entire program must be loaded into physical memory: addresses 0 through MEM_SIZE - 1.
 Currently, memory is 1024 bytes.

+# Future Changes
+Allow the emulator to take inputs for the size of memory and path to the program to be run.